Enterprise Video Streaming Platform: The Best Choice at the Best Price

 Enterprises need support teams that respond quickly to any service issues.
 Unfortunately, 24/7 support is not very common in the online video industry.
 Free platforms like YouTube and Facebook have no support options at all—just another strike against them.
 Here’s how this feature looks for three popular enterprise video streaming platform.

-DaCast ⭐⭐⭐⭐⭐– 24/7 support provided with all plans.
-Phone support comes for users on the Premium Plan and above.
+Dacast ⭐⭐⭐⭐⭐– 24/7 support provided with all plans.
+Phone support comes for users on the Scale Plan and above.

 Vimeo / Livestream ⭐⭐⭐– Basic support provided on all plans, but dedicated support is restricted to custom plans with custom pricing.
 Phone support is only available during US Eastern Time business hours.